Msglm05/Active-Directory/README.md

 ## Creating Group Policy Objects
 1. On the server machine go to settings, under Administrative Tools select Group Policy Management
 2. Under the domain, go to group policy objects
-3. For testing purposes, create a folder on a drive of the server machine, for example on drive C. Right click the folder that you have created > properties > sharing > advanced sharing, here you can share the folder and set permissions.
+3. For testing purposes, create a folder on a drive of the server machine, for example on drive C. Right click the folder that you have created > properties > sharing (share over the network) > advanced sharing (NTFS permissions), here you can share the folder and set permissions.
 4. NTFS Permissions can then be used to enforce what users are able to do with the files/folders

 ![Screenshot 2025-05-28 074532](https://github.com/user-attachments/assets/f1f6aa2e-9d71-4882-a36d-886cc498e913)

-4. Open up Group Policy Management > Under domain locate Group Policy Objects > right click and new > Then name, e.g. Mapped drive for HR
+4. Open up Group Policy Management > under domain locate Group Policy Objects > right click and new > then name, e.g. Mapped drive for HR
 5. Right click Mapped drive > edit > under User Configuration Expand preferences > expand Windows Settings > then locate Drive Maps.
 6. Right click empty space > New > Mapped Drive > set the option to create > put in the file path of the shared folder that you created > assign a drive letter and then press apply.
 7. You can then link this Mapped Drive GPO under you Organisational units that you have created in Active directory.